 is one additional wire (a thin one) from the alternator to

 the "Gen/Alt" indicator light in the instrument cluster.
 It

 is essential that this wire be in place -- otherwise the alternator

 cannot charge.
 On alternator cars, even if the indicator light

 burns out, the alternator can't charge -- it uses a tiny signal

-through it.
 It's not the same situation with the older generator

 models -- if the indicator light blows it can still charge.

 are often asked regarding the need to polarize a generator.